Page Contents

 Time limit for disposal of suits, proceedings, or appeals

-- As per this act, the time limit for disposal of appeals of a case is within 6 months.
-And that time limit will begin from the actual date of the notice.
+- The time limit for disposal of appeals is within 6 months from the date of service of notice of appeal on the respondent.

 The Model Tenancy Act focuses on balancing the rights of landlords and tenants.
 And to provide transparency in renting deals with efficiency.